ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 5. Reenter the `pwrdwnsys` command with the `RESTART` parameter to restart the IBM i OS again.
 You can now log in, run `STRSST`, and manage the newly attached disk as the password is manageable.

-6. Proceed to [Connecting to an IBM i Cloud virtual machine (VM)](/docs/power-iaas?topic=power-iaas-connect-ibmi) to connect to your IBM i Cloud VM.
+6. Proceed to [Connect to an IBM i virtual machine (VM)](/docs/power-iaas?topic=power-iaas-connect-ibmi) to connect to your IBM i Cloud VM.

 ## Managing the IBM i VM instance
 {: manage-IBMi-VM}